-The University of California Facilities Manual (FM) is intended to allow easy access to important policies, procedures, and guidelines for Facilities management and operation.
-The Office of the President, Facilities Management and Construction, is responsible for FM preparation, publication, and administration.
-Policies and procedures are sometimes issued or changed through memoranda before inclusion in the FM, but as the FM is revised, these materials will be incorporated.
+The University of California Facilities Manual (FM) is intended to allow easy access to important policies, procedures, and guidelines for all UC Facilities.
+Various departments at the Office of the President are responsible for FM preparation, publication, and administration.
+Policies and procedures are changed, updated, or transferred into the FM in an ongoing manner and campuses are notified of changes through an email listserve.

 Each Facility is encouraged to develop its own procedures manual that expands on and complements FM content.

 The Facilities Manual is organized into six volumes, each focused on a different aspect of Facilities management and operation: